• Skip to primary navigation

 • Crostini - Canapés traditionally have some kind of pastry or bread base, and we went with a crostini as they are nice and crispy, which makes them a sturdy base.
 You could use our Bagel Crisps or Melba Toast as a base too.

-• Cream cheese - We used a plain cream cheese, but you could use a flavoured one like garlic and herb to add some extra flavour.
+• Cream cheese - We used a plain cream cheese for these canapes using smoked salmon, but you could use a flavoured one like garlic and herb to add some extra flavour.
 We recommend using the best quality cream cheese you can, as the cheaper ones tend to be watery and won't taste as creamy.

 • Cucumber - We used a full sized English cucumber and sliced it and then cut the slices in half, so they fit on.
 However, you could use mini cucumbers which would look nice.